With Anthos clusters on bare metal, you can define four types of clusters:

 the Cloud SDK.

-- On your administration machine, install and initialize the Cloud SDK using the instructions
+- On your admin workstation, install and initialize the Cloud SDK by using

 - Update the Cloud SDK: